apache/nuttx/README.txt

     and symbolic links created by the context target.

   Build Options:
-  Of course, the value any make variable an be overriden from the make command line.
+  Of course, the value any make variable an be overridden from the make command line.
 However, there is one particular variable assignment option that may be useful to you: